belizariogr/Hypnotic-Theme/README.md

 Installation
 ------------

-Just copy the files to .themes folder.
+Just copy the files to .themes/Hypnotic folder.

 Demonstration